Pursuing Alimony? Contact O. Long Law

 Spousal maintenance, formerly called alimony, assists a lesser-earning spouse as they transition out of a marriage.
 It gives divorced people time to get back on their feet, continue their education, and otherwise get on with life without unnecessary financial strain.
 But spousal maintenance is a significant factor and among the most contentious issues when filing for divorce.

 While Illinois law for spousal support applies to men, women, LGBTQ, and other couples the same way, there is still a lot that goes into decisions, agreements, and, most importantly, amounts.
-The Chicagoland lawyers and financial professionals at O. Long Law can do the math and advocate for what’s fair.
+The North Shore lawyers at O. Long Law can do the math and advocate for what’s fair.

 O. Long Law Helps